Will Jamieson

 circa 1943-1946: Will Jamieson staged Hay Fever in Grahamstown.
 Honor Edmonds was the lead player.

-As director Jamieson did Twelfth Night, with John Hamber, in the Loubser Hall (Later the The Little Theatre), Port Elizabeth; King Henry VIII (dir) Ronnie Davis, Johann Nell & Margaret Inglis.
-Our Town (Dir), Hamlet (dir) with Jim Shorrock, The Taming of the Shrew (dir) 1964.**
+As director, Jamieson also did Twelfth Night, with John Hamber, in the Loubser Hall (Later the The Little Theatre), Port Elizabeth; and Our Town (1961) and The Merry Widow at the Masque Theatre in Muizenberg.

-For the Port Elizabeth Shakespearean Festival he directed King Lear in 1960, The Lark by Jean Anouilh in 1961, Hamlet in 1963 and The Taming of the Shrew in 1964.
+For the Port Elizabeth Shakespearean Festival he directed King Lear (starring André Huguenet) in 1960, The Lark by Jean Anouilh in 1961, Hamlet with Jim Shorrock in 1963, and The Taming of the Shrew in 1964.
+He also did several productions for PEMADS at the Little Theatre, and for the PE Gilbert and Sullivan Society, including Princess Ida (1958) and The Merry Widow (1959).

 Radio career